 Canary Islands Long-Baseline Observatory (CILBO)

 CILBO is a double-station camera setup in the Canary Islands (CILBO = Canary Island Long-Baseline Observatory).
 Image-intensified video cameras - one on Tenerife, one on La Palma, monitor the same volume of the atmosphere.
 They are located in automated roll-off roofs.
 From the obtained data, the meteoroid trajectory can be computed.
 An additional camera on Tenerife is equipped with an objective grating.
 For bright meteors (typically 0 mag or brighter), a spectrum is recorded which allows to constrain the chemical composition of the meteor.
 The system is completely automated and sends the obtained data after every observing night to a central ftp server.
-It has been in operation for about two years and the first scientific results are produced.
+It has been in operation since the end of 2011 and scientific results are regularly produced.

 3-D view of the field of views of the two cameras.
 The mid-points of the two cameras intersects about half way between La Palma (left) and Tenerife (right) in 100 km height.
 Image created with Google Earth.

-A detailed description of the setup can be found here.
+A detailed description of the setup can be found in this open access paper.

 Page generated some time in 2013, last update 24 Feb 2018.